dpradov/keynote-nf/README.md

 ###Name.
 Compatibility
 Since version 1.7.4 the program has been renamed from "KeyNote" to "KeyNote NF".
 That way I hope it will be easier to locate it searching the web.

-To implement some of the new features included in KeyNote NF I had to extend sligthly the format of KeyNote (.knt) files.
+To implement some of the new features included in KeyNote NF I had to slightly extend the format of KeyNote (.knt) files.
 All new elements are optional so that new version can open without problems a file corresponding to version 1.6.5.
 Also, with KeyNote 1.6.5 it is possible to open a file created with a later version, but in this case, if the file is saved, the alarms and information about checked nodes will be lost.

 _Important_: From version 1.7.7, certain metainformation is encoded in UTF-8 without BOM, not in ASCII.
 They are the corresponding to the following keys: NN, ND, VN, RV, VF, NA, EN  (note name, node name, etc. Fore more information: [fileformat.txt](doc/kn_fileformat/fileformat.txt)